 - Not using digital learning embedded in day-to-day work flows.
 Too much use of the old teacher and classroom model.

 - Leaders did not use social media (blogs, video messages, etc.). to communicate with staff.

 - Senior leaders did not act as sponsors, mentors, and coaches.

-I do not have facts regarding director development programs, but the degree of business failures would indicate director development programs also have issues.
+I do not have facts regarding the effectiveness director development programs, but the degree of business failures would indicate director development programs also have issues.

 1 “The venture capital secret : 3 out of 4 start-ups fail”, Deborah Gage, Wall Street Journal Small Business, September 19, 2012 discusses research by Shikhar Ghosh, Harvard Business School